sttk/sabi-java/README.md

 ```

-<a name="usage"></a>
 ## Usage

 This framework enables to write codes and unit tests of logic parts and data access parts separately.

-### Writing logic
+### Logic

 A logic part is implemented as an instance of `Logic` functional interface.
-This `execute` method takes a dax, which is an abbreviation of 'data access', as an argument.
-A dax has all methods to be used in a logic, and each method is associated with each data access procedure to target data sources.
+This interface has `run` method which performs this operation, and this method has only an argument, `dax` which is an interface and collects data access methods used in this logic.
-Since a dax conceals its data access procedures, only logical procedure appears in a logic part.
+Since the dax hides details of data access procedures, only logical procedure appears in this logic.
-In a logic part, these are no concern where a data comes from and a data goes to.
+In this logic part, it's no concern where a data comes from or goes to.

-For example, `GreetLogic` a logic class and `GreetDax` is a dax interface:
+For example, in the following code, `GreetLogic` is a logic class which implements `Logic` interface, and `GreetDax` is a dax interfacce.

 ```
 public interface GreetDax {
-  String getName() throws Err;
+  String getUserName() throws Err;
   void say(String greeting) throws Err;

+  // possible error reasons
+  static record NoName() {}
+  static record FailToOutput(String text) {}
 }
 ```
 ```
 public class GreetLogic implements Logic<GreetDax> {
   @Override
-  public void execute(final GreetDax dax) throws Err {
+  public void run(final GreetDax dax) throws Err {
-    final String name = dax.getName();
+    final String name = dax.getUserName();
     dax.say("Hello, " + name);
   }
 }
 ```

-In `GreetLogic`, there are no detail codes for getting name and putting greeting.
+In `GreetLogic` class, there are no codes for getting a user name and output
+a greeting text.
-In this logic class, it's only concern to convert a name into a greeting.
+In this logic class, it's only concern to create a greeting text from a user name.

-### Writing dax for unit tests of logic.
+### Dax for unit tests

-To test a logic, the simplest dax implementation is what using a map.
+To test a logic class, the simplest dax implementation is what using a map.
-The following code is an example which implements two methods: `getName` and `say` which are same to `GreetDax` interface above.
+The following code is an example of a dax implementation using a map and having two methods: `getUserName` and `say` which are same to `GreetDax` interface above.

 ```
-public class MapDax extends DaxBase implements GreetDax {
+public class MapGreetDaxBase extends GreetDax, DaxBase {
-  Map<String, String> map = new HashMap<>();
+  private Map<String, Object> map = new HashMap<>();

-  public record NoName() {}; // An error reason when getting no name.

   public String getName() throws Err {
-    try {
-      return this.map.get("name");
-    } catch (Exception e) {
+    var username = this.map.get("username");
+    if (username != null) {
-      throw new Err(new NoName(), e);
+      throw new Err(new NoName());
     }
+    return String.class.cast(username);
   }

-  public void say(final String greeting) throws Err {
+  public void say(String greeting) throw Err {
     this.map.put("greeting", greeting);
   }
 }